f(R) wormholes embedded in a pseudo--Euclidean space $E^{5}$

 \textbf{Spatial station location}\\

 At this point i.e., $l=l_{-}$ and $l=l_{+}$ where $l$ is the proper radial distance and $\pm$ stands for the upper and lower spatial station, respectively.
 The wormhole effects should be negligible, this is so because the spatial stations are far enough from the wormhole throat.
-Mathematically such conditions can be expressed as \begin{itemize} \item The space--time geometry must be nearly flat, then $b(r)/r<<1$. \item The gravitational red--shift of signals far away the station must be small i.e., $|\Phi(r)|<<1$. \item The measured gravitational acceleration at the stations, must be less than or of order 1 Earth gravity, $g_{\oplus}=9.81\, [\text{m}/\text{s}^{2}]$, thus $|\Phi'(r)|\lesssim g_{\oplus}$.\\ \end{itemize}
+Mathematically such conditions can be expressed as \begin{itemize} \item The space--time geometry must be nearly flat, then $b(r)/r<<1$. \item The gravitational red--shift of signals far away the station must be small i.e., $|\Phi(r)|<<1$. \item The measured gravitational acceleration at the stations, must be less than or of order 1 Earth gravity, $g_{\oplus}=9.81\, [\text{m}/\text{s}^{2}]$, thus $|\Phi'(r)|\lesssim g_{\oplus}$.
+However, it should be taken into account that in geometrized units ($c=G=1$) the numerical values of the Earth gravity acceleration is $g_{\oplus}=1.09\times 10^{-13}[\text{km}^{-1}]$. \\ \end{itemize}

 \textbf{Wormhole throat}\\

 \begin{itemize} \item The full trip time should be less or of the order of 1 year approximately, as measured by the traveler and people living in the stations. \item The acceleration felt by the radially moving traveler given by